 The objectives of an informational interview are:

-- To obtain information about a particular job/career from someone actually employed in that position;
+- To obtain information about a particular job or career from someone actually employed in that job or career;

 - To assess your interest in and qualifications for a particular job or career;

 - To obtain feedback on your resume and advice on how to most effectively prepare and market yourself for a particular job or career; and

 - To develop a network.